Scientists represent neutrinos with the Greek letter nu, or v.

 Neutrinos have no electric charge and come in three kinds, or “flavors,” as scientists call them.
 They have a mass, but the heaviest neutrino is nearly a million times lighter than the lightest charged particle.

 In 1930, the Austrian-born physicist Wolfgang Pauli predicted the existence of the particle we call the neutrino.
 He came up with the idea of the neutrino in response to a dilemma: He observed that, in the aftermath of a reaction in which a neutron transformed into a proton and electron, some energy and some angular momentum seemed to vanish.
-The sum of energy and momentum after the decay event did not add up to the sum of energy and momentum after the decay event.
+The sum of energy and momentum after the decay event did not add up to the sum of energy and momentum before the decay event.
 Pauli was confronted with a mystery.
 To solve it, he proposed a new particle, the neutrino.
 If he factored the neutrino into the picture, it would carry the missing energy and momentum.

 A careful accounting of the energy and momentum before and after the decay showed that if a particle were indeed slipping away undetected, it must be uncharged, or neutral, and must have practically no mass and almost no interactions with matter.
 In other words, Pauli had invented a particle that would be almost impossible to observe.
 He himself thought that experimenters might never find proof of the existence of neutrinos.